Posted on 17 June 2020, updated on 12 May 2023.

 - More and more IoT objects need to connect to the Internet, and often run a Linux kernel.
 Using the web application we’ve already developed for a server would be ideal.
 It’s also true for old computers lying around, on which your new 64-bits app won’t run.

 - Last but not least, the market might change.
-Apple will announce a shift to its own ARM processor for his products, abandoning classic x86 CPUs.
+Apple will announce a shift to its own ARM processor for its products, abandoning classic x86 CPUs.

 Let's remind the issue: Docker has been made for your everyday computer, which is an x86-64 CPU (more about that in a few paragraphs), but not for small elements of IoT such as the Raspberry Pi which runs on an ARM CPU.